African nations at the FIFA Women's World Cup: 2007: same participants, with only worse performance

 The 2007 edition held in China was the most disappointing performance for both Nigeria and Ghana, Africa's only representatives for a third consecutive time.
 Drawn in group B and, like 2003, again facing the United States, Sweden and North Korea, the Nigerians did a better work by holding Sweden 1–1, but defeats to North Korea and the United States condemned the Super Falcons to bottom place.
 Ghana, meanwhile, did even worse, losing all three games in group C, against Australia 1–4, Canada 0–4 and Norway 2–7, and ended up in bottom place as well.
 With only a point gained, Africa once again failed to impress at the women's stage.

 2011: change of debutant, but same old results

-The 2011 World Cup in Germany marked the absent of Ghana – the two African representatives were Nigeria and Equatorial Guinea.
+The 2011 World Cup in Germany marked the absence of Ghana – the two African representatives were Nigeria and Equatorial Guinea.
 Like 2003 and 2007, neither Nigeria and Equatorial Guinea could barely perform at its full extent in the competition as well.
 In Group A, Nigeria faced up against the hosts, powerhouse and then-world champions Germany, rising European power France and North American foe Canada; all what Nigeria could do was a win against Canada 1–0, while defeats with the same scoreline to Germany and France ended any automatic progression hope for the Super Falcons.
 Equatorial Guinea were drawn in group D, and faltered in the group stage with three straight defeats, although it did perform bravely against European giant Norway and Asian powerhouse Australia, losing just by one-goal margin before getting thumped 0–3 by Brazil.